 Sector moratorium on BBVA mortgage and consumer loans

-This is a benefit that BBVA offered its customers (employees and the self-employed) with a mortgage or consumer loan with BBVA dated prior to March 2020 and who anticipated temporary problems making their monthly payments due to reduced earnings as a result of COVID-19.
+This is a benefit that BBVA is offering its customers (employees and the self-employed) who have a mortgage or consumer loan with BBVA dated prior to March 2020 and who anticipate temporary problems making their monthly payments due to reduced earnings as a result of COVID-19.

-It consisted of deferring the repayment of the principal on the loan for the duration of the moratorium.
+It consists of deferring the repayment of the principal on the loan for the duration of the moratorium.

-The period of the sector moratorium for non-mortgage loans was 6 months.
-In the case of mortgage loans, customers could choose between 6 and 12 months.
-In both cases, if a customer previously received the Legal Moratorium (currently 3 months), the sum of both could not exceed 6 months for non-mortgage loans or the period chosen for mortgage loans (6 or 12 months).
+The period of the sector moratorium for non-mortgage loans is 6 months.
+In the case of mortgage loans, the term is 9 months.
+In both cases, if you previously received the Legal or Sector Moratorium, or both, the sum of the two cannot exceed 6 months for non-mortgage loans or 9 months for mortgage loans.

-What did the application of the moratorium entail?
+What does the application of the moratorium entail?

-- During the moratorium period, the principal on the loan was not paid.
-Only the interest on the loan was paid.
+- During the moratorium period, the principal on the loan is not paid.
+Only the interest on the loan is paid.

-- The term of your loan was extended by the period of the Moratorium (6 months for non-mortgage loans, and your choice of i) six months or ii) twelve months for mortgage loans).
+- The term of your loan is extended by the period of the Moratorium (six months for non-mortgage loans and nine months for mortgage loans).

 Once the moratorium is over, the outstanding capital will have to be repaid to the Bank by way of payments that include both the capital and interest, which are recalculated based on the terms agreed in the Loan.
 The Bank provides a new repayment schedule for the remaining loan installments.

-In addition, every account holder and co-signer of the loan had to sign the following documents:
+In addition, every account holder and co-signer of the loan has to sign the following documents:

 - In the case of mortgage loans for a primary residence, the Code of Best Practices information document.